mboyea/lacuna/README.md

 - Deploy docker images to a target hosting provider.

 Lacuna scripts are declared as a function of submodules in `flake.nix`.
+Each script function is defined within the `scripts/` directory, and each submodule is defined by `default.nix` in its own subdirectory.

-When this project is more mature and commercially supported, documentation will be provided in `/docs`.
+When this project is more mature and commercially supported, complete documentation will be provided in `docs/`.
 Until then, please first do your best to read the code and understand it, starting at the entrypoint of the program in `flake.nix`.
-If you have any questions, feel free to post an Issue.
+If you have any questions, please post a GitHub Issue.

 ### How to contribute?

 This project doesn't support community contributions to the code base right now.
-You are free to post Issues in this repository, and if enough interest is generated, a process for pull requests will be provided.
+You are free to post Issues in this repository, and if enough interest is generated, a process for community pull requests will be provided.

 We are not currently receiving donations.
 There is no way to fund the project at this time, but if enough interested is generated, a process for donations will be provided.